Continuous-variable quantum communication: Continuous-variable quantum key distribution

 Among various families of universal hash functions, multiplication with a randomly chosen \textit{Toeplitz matrix} is the most commonly used method for privacy amplification in QKD.
 In a Toeplitz matrix all elements along each diagonal (from the upper left to the lower right) are identical.
 This property allows the matrix to be efficiently constructed using only the elements of its first row and first column.
 Privacy amplification using a Toeplitz matrix $\mathbb{T}$ can be directly implemented through matrix multiplication, $k_{\textrm{sec}} = \mathbb{T}k_{\textrm{corr}}$, where $k_{\textrm{sec}}$ is the final secure key with length $L$ and $k_{\textrm{corr}}$ is the key after error correction with length $N$.

-However, in the finite-size CV-QKD regime, $N$ is typically very large -- in the order of at least $10^{10}$.
+However, in the finite-size CV-QKD regime, $N$ is typically large -- on the order of at least $10^{10}$.
 This renders direct matrix multiplication infeasible, as the direct implementation of Toeplitz matrix multiplication has a time complexity of $O(N^2)$, which would significantly slow down the privacy amplification process, especially in high-speed QKD systems.

 To address this, the fast Fourier transform (FFT)-based Toeplitz method has been used in several works~\cite{tang2019high}.
 This approach reduces the time complexity to $O(N\log{N})$ by converting the Toeplitz matrix into a circulant matrix, enabling more efficient computation.
-Using this method, privacy amplification has been implemented on various hardware platforms, including GPUs, FPGAs, and co-processors~\cite{weerasinghe2024practical}.
+Using this method, privacy amplification has been implemented in various hardware platforms, including graphics processing units, field-programmable gate arrays, and coprocessors~\cite{weerasinghe2024practical}.
 These implementations have achieved execution speeds ranging from Mbps to Gbps, making them suitable for real-time QKD systems.

-The state-of-the art method for accelerating the implementation of the privacy amplification for CV-QKD is the number-theoretical transform~\cite{takahashi2016high}, which, like the FFT, reduces the time complexity from $O(N^2)$ to $O(N \log{N})$.
+The state-of-the art method for accelerating the implementation of the privacy amplification for CV QKD is the number-theoretical transform~\cite{takahashi2016high}, which, like the FFT, reduces the time complexity from $O(N^2)$ to $O(N \log{N})$.
 Unlike the FFT, the number-theoretical transform operates entirely in finite fields using modular arithmetic, eliminating the need for floating-point and complex variables.
 This reduces the memory needed and, at the same time, avoids any potential round-off errors of floating-point operations.
-This approach has a similar throughput as the FFT approach, reaching rates from Mbps to Gbps~\cite{takahashi2016high,yan2022efficient}.
+This approach throughput similar to the FFT approach, reaching rates ranging from Mbps to Gbps~\cite{takahashi2016high,yan2022efficient}.

-Alternatives to Toeplitz hashing that are based on multiplication with either (i) a modified Toeplitz matrix or (ii) circulant matrix, and that are slightly faster and need a shorter seed are discussed in~\cite{Hayashi2016}.
-These alternatives have also a computational complexity of $O(N \log N)$.
+Alternatives to Toeplitz hashing that are based on multiplication with either (i) a modified Toeplitz matrix or (ii) circulant matrix and that are slightly faster and need a shorter seed were discussed by~\cite{Hayashi2016}.
+These alternatives also have a computational complexity of $O(N \log N)$.

-\subsubsection{Message Authentication}
+\subsubsection{Message authentication}